-I have known Erik Smith for 30 years and I feel honored to be the one to represent Albert's second stage guitar that he played for about 8 of his last remaining years,, this guitar is NOT for everyone,,, but it does need a new home,, the story though is yours to read and keep.
+I have known Erik Smith for 30 years and I feel honored to be the one to represent Albert's second stage guitar that he played for about 8 of his last remaining years,, this guitar is NOT for everyone,,, but it did need a new home,, the story though is yours to read and keep.

-The guitar is a 1985 Fender Telecaster Custom reissue w/binding and was made in Japan.
+The guitar was a 1985 Fender Telecaster Custom reissue w/binding and was made in Japan.
 Purchased new in 1986 and definished from sunburst to natural by a reputable Detroit luthier who routed it out for the humbucker.
 Neck date is 8-18-85 Serial# A-015905 and has the original Fender case.
 Letter of Provenance, pictures, his guitar strap, and possible video footage of Albert using it live on stage are included.

 If you were lucky enough to have seen the late Albert Collins perform anywhere in the world during the whirlwind of his career in the late 1980s and early 90s, then you may have seen this guitar in his uniquely talented hands, either attached to his trademark white strap, or perhaps resting on a nearby amp on stage, just in case he popped a string, (which he did regularly.)
 Albert's high-energy shows were often pretty tough on strings, not to mention his 50-foot guitar cord.
 As fans and fellow musicians know, he refused to ever go "wireless."
 He was the true "Master of the Telecaster" as Fender finally recognized with a special issue tribute guitar following his death.
 This, however, is the real thing from his legendary past.